Bake to the roots

 Instructions

 1. Cut the cold butter into pieces and mix with the flour.
-Knead until well combined – do this quickly, so the butter does not get warm.
-Place between two pieces of plastic wrap or baking parchment and form into a square with a thickness of about 0.4 inch (1cm) – works best with a rolling pin.
+Knead until well combined.
+Do this quickly, so the butter does not get warm.
+Place between two pieces of plastic wrap or baking parchment and form into a square with a thickness of about 1cm – works best with a rolling pin.
 Cover and place in the fridge until needed.

 4. Prepare baking sheets with baking parchment and set aside.
 In a small bowl mix sugar with cinnamon for the filling.
-Roll out the dough on a floured surface to a rectangle with a thickness of about 0.2 inch (5mm) – one side should have a length of about 12 inches (30cm).
-Brush the dough with the melted butter, leave about 0.5 inch (1,3cm) free on the edge of a long side – this is the direction you are going to roll up the rolls.
-Sprinkle the sugar-cinnamon mix on top of the melted butter and start rolling up to the side you left without filling – try to get a tight roll.
-Brush the end you kept free from the filling with some water and roll the roll on top, so that part sticks well to the rest – this will keep the rolls sealed.
-Cut the roll into 1 inch (2,5cm) thick slices and place those rolls on the baking sheets – leave enough space in between.
+Roll out the dough on a floured surface to a rectangle with a thickness of about 5mm.
+One side should have a length of about 30cm.
+Brush the dough with the melted butter, leaving about 1,3cm free on the edge of a long side – this is the direction you are going to roll up the rolls.
+Sprinkle the sugar-cinnamon mix on top of the melted butter and start rolling up to the side you left without filling.
+Try to get a tight roll.
+Brush the end you kept free from the filling with some water and roll the roll on top so that part sticks well to the rest.
+This will keep the rolls sealed.
+Cut the roll into 2,5cm thick slices and place those slices on the baking sheets.
+Leave enough space in between.
 Cover loosely with plastic wrap and let rise for 30-40 minutes.

-5. Preheat the oven to 390˚F (200°C).
-Place the snegle in the the oven and bake for about 16-18 minutes – they should get a nice golden color.
-Take out of the oven and let cool down on a wire rack.
+5. Preheat the oven to 200°C (390°F).
+Place the snegle in the preheated oven and bake them for about 16-18 minutes – they should get a nice golden color.
+Take them out of the oven and let them cool down on a wire rack.

 Notes